dotnet/source-build/Documentation/planning/multi-sdk-band-support.md

 - **Previously source-built (PSB)** - Artifacts from a previous servicing/preview iteration, or from a bootstrap build.
 These may be used when building the current VMR, but may not be bundled into any output.
 - **Current source-built (CSB)** - Artifacts just built, e.g. from a 1xx VMR build.
 These may be used **and** bundled into the build outputs, since logically they are from the same source-build iteration.

+### Supported input artifact combinations and validation thereof

+Not all toolsets can be used to build all VMRs.
+For instance, it is unlikely to be the case that the 1xx SDK will successfully build all 2xx+ bands.
+Components of newer SDKs frequently take dependencies on newer SDK features.
+However, the following statements can be made:

+- A newer SDK band (e.g. 2xx) may be buildable with an older band.
+- A newer SDK band (e.g. 2xx) must always be able to build itself.

+From these statements. we can deduce that the initial release of a newer band (n00) may require a bootstrap, or may be buildable using an older band.

+To avoid confusion, Microsoft will:

+- Document the set of supported build combinations, including required inputs for all active SDK bands.
+This provides a guide for distro maintainers.
+- Validate those supported build combinations.
+- Validate 'stage2' builds (that a new SDK can build itself).

 ## Changes required for the source-build infrastructure

+This section details changes to the source build infrastructure to support building of subsetted VMRs.

 ### Scripting changes

 Since conceptually CSB and PSB inputs are different, the scripting should reflect this.
-Furthermore, the since NuGet and non-NuGet archives are treated similarly within the source-build infrastructure, we should take this opportunity to make changes to the names of switches:
+Furthermore, the since NuGet and non-NuGet archives are treated similarly within the source-build infrastructure, we should take this opportunity to make changes to the names of existing switches:

-- `--with-artifacts``

-Input source-built packages and archives from a 1xx build should be not be viewed as significantly different from each other.
-Today, a distro maintainer would pass --with-packages to provide a set of previously source-built NuGet packages.
-This switch should be changed as to generally refer to input artifacts, in a flat folder.
-These artifacts may be nuget packages or archives.
-To this end, the --with-packages switch should be deprecated and changed to `--with-artifacts`.
+- `--with-packages` becomes `--with-previous-artifacts`, reflecting that it represents only previously source built artifacts that may be used in the build, but not redistributed with outputs.
+When poisoning, this set is poisoned.
+- `--with-current-artifacts` - This switch is added.
+It points to a directory that contains input NuGet and non-NuGet assets that may be redistributed in the current build.
+Typically this set would come from the 1xx build.

 In addition, we should add a script that prepares the input artifacts for the build of a particular VMR branch, given a set of input directories from other builds/other previously source built artifacts.
 See [below](#what-artifacts-should-be-passed-with---with-artifacts--with-packages) for an explanation of the input artifacts.

-This section details changes to the source build infrastructure to support building of subsetted VMRs.
+### Changes to PackageVersion.props flow

+When determining what version of a package or asset that a component should build against, there are 3 distinct sets in source-buidl today, listed in order of precedence from highest to lowest:

+- 1. A version just produced by a component built earlier in the build (if available).
+- 2. A version in the previously source-built packages (if available).
+- 3. The version in the checked in `Versions.props` for a repo.

+With the addition of a new input set (CSB), we now have an additional set.
+Changes should be made such that a PackageVersions.props file is generated for this new set, and is imported in the correct place based on its precedence.

+- 1. A version just produced by a component built earlier in the build (if available).
+- 2. A version in the current source-built packages (if available).
+- 3. A version in the previously source-built packages (if available).
+- 3. The version in the checked in `Versions.props` for a repo.

 ### Filtering builds of components